Need to know

 Pouch 2 in 1

-• Price: $290
+- Price: $290

-• CHOICE Expert Rating: 35%
+- CHOICE Expert Rating: 35%

-• Passed key safety tests: No
+- Passed key safety tests: No

 Our experts also found that the right waist strap is noticeably shorter than the left waist strap when fully extended.

-As with the other prams in this list, we can't recommend it because it didn't pass our safety tests or the mandatory standard when we tested it in our labs
+As with the other prams in this list, we can't recommend it because it didn't pass our safety tests or the mandatory standard when we tested it in our labs.

-Read the full Pouch 2 in 1 review
+Read the full Pouch 2 in 1 review.

 Other pram safety failures

-These three prams are among our lowest scoring, but our testing has identified others that also have serious safety failures, many of them still on the market, and some of them costing well over $1000.
+These five prams are among our lowest scoring, but our testing has identified others that also have serious safety failures, many of them still on the market, and some of them costing well over $1000.

 Before you start shopping for a pram for your baby, check our pram and stroller reviews.
 You can filter the results to check which prams have passed all the key safety tests, and we also tell you how easy they are to use.
-And, if you're looking at a second-hand stroller, you can search past results for discontinued products by applying our filter.

-To learn more about our testing process, read how we test prams and strollers
+To learn more about our testing process, read how we test prams and strollers.

 Stock images: Getty, unless otherwise stated.